THEBESTol0ch/QueriBot/README.md

 ## Description:
 ```
 Discord bot for an IT college project.
-Is a nice addition to the discord server, it is able to answer the user's questions.
+It is a nice addition to the discord server, it is able to answer the user's questions.
 ```

 ![Bot Logo](https://media.discordapp.net/attachments/1117444086077595752/1122509779210870854/1.png?width=468&height=468)